dendronhq/dendron-site/vault/dendron.topic.multi-vault.md

 ### Preset Remote Vaults

-When you add a [[remote vault|dendron.concepts#remote-vault]], you can either add a vault using a custom git url or select from one of the pre-defined endpoints.
+When you add a [[remote vault|dendron.ref.vaults#remote]], you can either add a vault using a custom git url or select from one of the pre-defined endpoints.
 Currently, Dendron provide the following remote vaults:

 - [AWS Vault](https://aws.dendron.so/)
 - [TLDR Vault](https://tldr.dendron.so/)